Our Purpose

 Through the art of oral storytelling, Spellbinders® enhances literacy, encourages character development, and builds intergenerational community.

-A message to Spellbinders from the Founder at Annual meeting 2019
+A message to Spellbinders from the Founder at our 2019 Annual meeting

 Our History